lorikrell/gamerchic/docs/stealth.md

 ![Spy](/img/guides/guide-hidden.png)

 *The silent care of soft footfalls amid leaves as the hooded eyes seek any sign of alert within an enemy camp.
 A calm mind directing many shadows down corridors of a lord's stronghold to find plans of a morning attack.
-The gurgled end of a target caught in a garrote as a pair of assassins steel away after completing their mission.
+The gurgled end of a target caught in a garrote as a pair of assassins steal away after completing their mission.
 The disguised servant moving to the memorized schedule of a household during a party to claim information and follow a mark.
 A group working on a plan to infiltrate and steal all the treasure from a fallen fortress or guarded sanctum.*

-To move in stealth and spy upon quarry does not always require a rogue and thief's kit.
+To move in *stealth* and spy upon quarry does not always require a rogue and thief's kit.
 Infiltration missions range the spectrum including disguised guests at a party, spies working for liberation as a double or triple agent, mercenary ops using brutal force to get in and out, treasure thieves running a heist, and...the usual movement of thieves using stealth and guile to complete a mission without leaving evidence of their movements.
 Building and running these missions can be diverse as any other event if you give it thought and care.

 The target of *spycraft* also differs depending on the goals of a campaign.
 From eliminating targets to collecting information and loot, a single agent or group of allies can turn the tide without alerting your enemies.
 This guide enters the world of spies, assassins, and thieves to give you the elements and guidelines for crafting remarkable events.